bkjohnson/learn-web-components/readme.md

 ### Exercise 6

-Exercise 6 is where we will piece all of the components together to build a very simple app.
+Exercise 6 is where we will piece all of the components together to build a very simple React app.